raleel/cfi-srd-pt/0007_Game_System.md

 ---
 ## Asphyxiation

-Characters can hold their breath for a number of seconds equal to their Endurance skill.
+Characters can hold their breath for a number of seconds equal to their Tolerância skill.
 However, the character must be prepared (filling the lungs with as much air as possible); if not, then the period is halved if the character was in a passive situation, or reduced to one-fifth if the character was engaged in strenuous activity.

-Once the period of held breath is over, characters must make an Endurance roll:
+Once the period of held breath is over, characters must make an Tolerância roll:

 - If the roll is a Critical Success, no further deterioration occurs.
 - If the roll is Successful, the character accrues an extra level of Fatigue.